Combat Rules

 Foci

-The rules for weapon phys reps and safety are here
+The rules for focus physreps and safety are here.

 Relics